nordeim/Context7-Agent/GPT4.1/docs/gpt-10.md

 from rich.live import Live
-from rich.syntax import Syntax from rich.text import Text import subprocess import shutil
+from rich.syntax import Syntax from rich.text import Text

+import os
+from typing import List, Dict

-# Import fix for MCPServerStdio
+# Added import for MCPServerStdio to fix NameError in run_mcp_servers
 from pydantic_ai.mcp import MCPServerStdio

 from .agent import Context7Agent